buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 (aka ``hg``) checkout or update.

-Branches are available in two modes: ``dirname``, where the name of the branch is a suffix of the name of the repository, or ``inrepo``, which uses hg's named-branches support.
+Branches are available in two modes: ``dirname``, where the name of the branch is a suffix of the name of the repository, or ``inrepo``, which uses Hg's named-branches support.
 Make sure this setting matches your changehook, if you have that installed. ::